-Access your Mac's shared services from anywhere.
-Former commercial app, now open-source because it failed miserably.
-Automatically creates a secure reverse SSH tunnel and forwards your Mac's Bonjour services over the internet.
+Access your Mac’s shared services from anywhere.
+Formerly a commercial app, but failed miserably.
+Automatically creates a secure reverse SSH tunnel and forwards your Mac’s Bonjour services over the internet.

 Open Source Projects

-An open source version of the Xcode project template I start most of my new projects with.
-It's a super-fast way to get past all the usual setup stuff and begin prototyping an idea quickly.
+An open-source version of the Xcode project template, which I start most of my new projects with.
+It’s a super-fast way to get past all the usual setup stuff and quickly prototype an idea.
 Read the motivation behind it.

 Simple PHP Framework